 6.3.82.6.1 Function

-This primitive requests the transmission of a SCS Response frame to a non-AP STAto terminate an established SCS stream.
+This primitive requests the transmission of a SCS Response frame to a non-AP STA or to a non-AP STA affiliated with the peer MLD to terminate an established SCS stream.

 6.3.82.6.4 Effect of receipt

 On receipt of this primitive, the MLME constructs an SCS Response frame.
-The STA then attempts to transmit this frame to the non-AP STA indicated by the PeerSTAAddress parameter.
+The STA then attempts to transmit this frame to the non-AP STA indicated by the PeerSTAAddress parameter or an AP affiliated with the MLD attempts to transmit this frame to a non-AP STA affiliated with the peer MLD with which the MLD is associated on the corresponding link.

 6.3.82.7 MLME-SCS-TERM.indication